peer1608/Neo_test/ReadME.md

 - Web Application will be monitored by Prometheus
 - Data will be retained even after the service restarts.
 This is achieved using Persistent Volumes & Persistent Volumes Claims option in kubernetes.
 Have used 'host path' as Persistent Volume.

-####Application Functionality
+###Application Functionality

-- Uploading & store an image inside album
+- Upload & store an image inside album
 - List names all available album(s) & images stored inside the album
 - List names all images stored inside the given album
 - View an image inside the given album